Satbir Singh (politician)

-Satbir Singh is a former mayor of Delhi and is affiliated to the Indian National Congress.
+Satbir Singh was a former mayor of Delhi and is affiliated to the Indian National Congress.
 Born and brought up in Mehrauli, he had previously served as the Municipal Councillor of Mehrauli constituency for three consecutive terms.

 Singh stood unsuccessfully as an Indian National Congress candidate for the Mehrauli constituency in the 2015 Delhi Assembly elections.

 Early life and education

 Satbir Singh was born to Nandlal and Sarti Devi on 15 August 1954 in Mehrauli, Delhi.
 His family were farmers.
 He completed his schooling in Mehrauli and went on to pursue B.A.
 (Hons.)
 Economics at Delhi University.

 Political career

 With the NSUI

 While pursuing his degree studies, Singh became involved with National Student's Union of India, the student wing of the Indian National Congress and went on to become the President of NSUI Delhi Unit for three consecutive years from 1978.

 While heading the NSUI, he took up the cause of Women Safety and was successful in getting a record increase in the number of U-Specials for girl students of Delhi University.
 He also became directly involved in various developmental works in Mehrauli.